 - Use a firm training voice and tell the dog “NO”, “HOME”, “LEAVE IT”, or whatever else comes to mind.

-Some writers have also suggested that you can use the stick to pry open the attackers jaws if he has bitten down on your dog.
-This is a terrible reason to carry a stick.
-Other methods are more effective, and by the time the dog decides to release his bite it may be too late for your smaller dog.
+Some writers have also suggested that you can use the stick to pry open the attacker's jaws if he has bitten down on your dog.
+This is a terrible reason to carry a stick, but it could save your dog.
+That said, other methods are more effective, and by the time the dog decides to release his bite, it may be too late for your smaller dog.

-In my opinion this is a lot better than carrying a stick.
-A baton is lighter, can be attached to a belt, even if in the hand is less trouble to carry every day, and when extended will do the job to keep a larger dog at bay.
+In my opinion, this is a lot better than carrying a stick.
+A baton is lighter, can be attached to a belt (even if it is less trouble to carry in your hand most of the time), and when extended will do the job to keep a larger dog at bay.
 The police baton I carry is made up of a hard material that works as well as any hardwood.